Welcome to the Department of Petroleum Engineering

-- Class information for spring 2014 is already live on UAonline and UAF course finder.
+- Class information for Spring 2015 is already live on UAonline and UAF course finder.

 - Please make arrangements/appointments with your respective academic advisor to get your registration form signed as soon as possible and don't wait for the last moment as many non-PETE classes tend to fill up fast.

 - If you do not know who your advisor is then let Leanne (firstname.lastname@example.org or 474-7734) in DUCK425 know, and an academic advisor will be assigned to you.

-- If you have any questions, please do not hesitate to see your advisor, the department chair or Leanne.
+- If you have any questions please do not hesitate to see your advisor, myself or Leanne.